 In the Works

 A major challenge faced by Rwanda is training of health care workers, including specialists and subspecialists.
 Yale's Department of Medicine and the Yale Global Health Leadership Institute visited Rwanda, and began to work with the MOH and the Clinton Health Access Initiative on the development of Human Resource For Health (HRH) Project, which "aims to build the health education infrastructure and health workforce necessary to create a high quality, sustainable health care system in Rwanda."
-Yale is one of the eight medical schools, one school of public health, six schools of nursing and two schools of dentistry that has agreed to help achieve this goal.
+Yale is one of the eight medical schools, one school of public health, six schools of nursing and two schools of dentistry that agreed to help achieve this goal in 2011.
 (Click to read a powerpoint summary and the full project proposal.)
-The consortium has agreed to recruit 52 FTE physicians, 42 nurse-educators, six health management mentors and two dental faculty for the present academic year.
 The major goal of this group is to help create a modern educational structure, improve undergraduate and postgraduate curriculum, and assist in training of specialists and subspecialists in collaboration with Rwandan faculty.

-Yale has recently signed a Memorandum of Understanding with the Rwanda MOH to participate in the project.
+Yale has signed a Memorandum of Understanding with the Rwanda MOH to participate in the project.
 Yale is represented by three clinical departments (Internal Medicine, Pediatrics and Ob/Gyn) as well as the School of Public Health.
-The Department of Medicine has agreed to recruit 1-2 generalists for one-year assignments as well as 4-6 subspecialists, each spending three months in Rwanda.
-We are in the process of completing this recruitment.
-Our first representative will be in Kigali in early September 2012.
+The Department of Medicine has agreed to recruit generalists for one-year assignments as well as subspecialists, each spending three months in Rwanda.
+This recruitment is ongoing, over the eight to ten years of the Project.